NcollegeB/OpenToon/README.md

 game resources, native Astron executables, a Python/Panda3D runtime, live player databases, logs, backups, or compiled launcher binaries.

-The included setup scripts automatically fetch the compatible, separately licensed resource snapshot into the ignored local `game/resources/` folder.
+The included setup scripts will automatically fetch the compatible, separately licensed resource snapshot into the ignored local `game/resources/` folder for you so do not worry!
-Users do not need to locate or copy that resource tree manually.
+Users do not need to locate or copy that resource tree manually!!!

 ## Project status